Taiwanese wave: List of groups

+Popularity

 In Japan

 K-pop is one of two popular trends occurring in Japan, the other being Taiwanese pop (sung in Mandarin Chinese).
 This phenomenon is called 台流 (pronounced Tairyū) in Japanese, which literally means the influx of Taiwanese pop culture in Japan.
 This trend has been prevalent in Japan for at least twenty years, with Taiwanese idol dramas like Meteor Garden, It Started with a Kiss, Hot Shot, and soon Autumn's Concerto making waves in Japan, and Japanese artists like Gackt making frequent visits to Taiwan for pleasure.

 Up to now, Taiwanese male singer Show Lo has been regarded as leading the Taiwanese wave in Japan.
 On 15 February 2012, he made his foray into the Japanese music scene, with the release of his first Japanese single Dante.
 The single peaked at number 10 on the Oricon chart within the first week of its release.
 He is the second Taiwanese singer to make it into the Oricon chart in the past 25 years after the veteran singer Teresa Teng, and the first Taiwanese male singer to make it into the top 10 positions on the chart.